 IOM Micronesia at a Glance

 IOM established its first office in the region in Majuro in May 2009.
-The opening of the Head Office for the region in Pohnpei followed a few months later.
-The FSM has been a member state since December 2011 and the RMI signed a Cooperation Agreement with IOM in August 2012.
+The opening of the sub-regional Head Office in Pohnpei followed a few months later.
+The FSM has been a member state since December 2011 and the RMI acceded to membership on 26 November, 2013.

 Welcome to IOM-Micronesia